Levendor/caesar-cipher-CLI-tool/README.md

 There are dummy input and output files prepared in the root folder of CLI tool.
 Paste ```input.txt``` and ```output.txt``` strings in corresponding arguments to achieve them.
 Otherwise full absolute or relative path should be provided.

-Do not leave an arguments empty, it will lead to error!
+Do not leave an required arguments empty, it will lead to an error!

 ### Examples